chris-vest/chrisve.st/content/about.md

 ## Who am I?

-My name is Chris Vest and I work as a DevOps Engineer in London, United Kingdom.
+My name is Chris Vest and I work as a Platform Security Architect.

 ## What is this?